natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/netmiko.rst

 * sends command to device and gets the output until string with prompt or until specified string

   * prompt is automatically determined
   * if your device does not determine it, you can simply specify a string till which to read the output
   * ``send_command_expect`` method previously worked this way, but since version 1.0.0 this is how send_command works and send_command_expect method is left for compatibility

 * method returns command output
 * the following parameters can be passed to method:

   * ``command_string`` - command
-  * ``expect_string`` - till which string read output
+  * ``expect_string`` - to which substring to read the output
   * ``delay_factor`` - option allows to increase delay before the start of string search
   * ``max_loops`` - number of iterations before method gives out an error (exception).
 By default 500
   * ``strip_prompt`` - remove prompt from the output.
 Removed by default